cablelabs/snaps-boot/README.md

 [CableLabs](http://cablelabs.com/).
 It performs a Linux install and network setup for a bare metal machine.

-If you're dabbling or big time into Software Defined Networks (SDN), Network Function Virtualization (NFV) or just building your own cloud, then this is where you want to start.
+If you're working with Software Defined Networks (SDN), Network Function Virtualization (NFV) or just building your own cloud, then this is where you want to start.